wolfmcnally/XID-Quickstart/tutorials/01-your-first-xid.md

 ### Provenance Marks (`--generator encrypt`)

-The `'provenance'` section establishes **document genesis** - a timestamped record of when and how this XID was created:
+The `'provenance'` section establishes **document genesis** using a cryptographic chain mechanism:

 ```
-'provenance': [
+'provenance': ProvenanceMark(6665f39a) [
-    'continuations': ProvenanceLog [
     {
-            'date': 2025-11-17T00:00:00Z
+        'provenanceGenerator': ENCRYPTED [
+            'hasSecret': EncryptedKey(Argon2id)
+        ]
     } [
-            'generator': "bc-envelope-cli-rust/0.27.0"
+        'salt': Salt
     ]
 ]
-]
 ```

+**What is a Provenance Mark?**

+Provenance marks are a cryptographically-secured chain system for establishing authenticity.
+Each mark contains:
+- **`key`**: A pseudorandom value that cryptographically proves this mark's link to the previous mark
+- **`hash`**: A commitment to the *next* mark's key (before it's revealed)
+- **`id`**: The chain identifier (same for all marks in the chain)
+- **`seq`**: Sequence number (0 for genesis, incrementing thereafter)
+- **`date`**: Timestamp of mark generation

+This creates a **hash chain** where each mark verifies the previous one and commits to the next.
+Forging a mark requires knowing the secret generator seed.

+**Why it's encrypted**: The provenance generator contains the seed needed to generate the *next* mark in the chain.
+Anyone with this seed could forge future marks, so it's encrypted with your password just like the private keys.

-**What this provides:**
+**What this provides for your XID:**
-- **Timestamp**: When this identity was created (inception date)
+- **Genesis mark**: Establishes when this identity was created (sequence 0)
-- **Generator info**: Which tool created it (useful for compatibility tracking)
+- **Chain ID**: Unique identifier linking all future versions of this XID
-- **Version tracking foundation**: As you update your XID in future tutorials, new provenance marks create an auditable history
+- **Unforgeable lineage**: As you update your XID, new marks create an auditable, tamper-evident history

-**Why it's brief here**: Provenance becomes critical in Tutorial 03 when you start advancing your XID with updated information.
-For now, it's just marking your starting point.

-> **Learn more**: Tutorial 03 will show how provenance marks create cryptographic lineage as your identity evolves.
+- **Temporal ordering**: Marks must have non-decreasing dates, preventing backdating

+> **Learn more**: [BCR-2025-001: Provenance Marks](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2025-001-provenance-mark.md) describes the full cryptographic protocol.

 ### Auto-Signing (`--sign inception`)

-The `'verifiedBy': Signature` proves cryptographic authenticity.
+The `'signed': Signature(Ed25519)` proves cryptographic authenticity.
 When we used `--sign inception`, the CLI:

 1. Wrapped your XID (the `{ }` curly braces)
 2. Decrypted your private keys using your password